eurecom-s3/dissecting_afl/README.md

 You can re-upload the fuzzers config to the FuzzBench service opening a PR and request an experiment (https://google.github.io/fuzzbench/getting-started/adding-a-new-fuzzer/#requesting-an-experiment) to reproduce our results.

 Instead, to run the experiments locally, follow https://google.github.io/fuzzbench/running-a-local-experiment, but it needs a lot of time and computational power.

+You can also re-generate the reports in the reports/ folder from the experiments on the FuzzBench service following the steps in [this document](reports/README.md).